Why Travel to Belize

 Belize has wonderful things to offer such as the second largest barrier reef in the world, white sandy beaches, clear blue water, a pristine tropical jungle and warm and friendly people.
 Once a British colony, Belize gained independence in 1981.
 Culturally and environmentally diverse, Belize offers a vast array of adventure tours both on land or at sea.
 At Coco Plum Island Resort, we welcome nature lovers, adrenaline junkies, and history buffs alike, as our Belize adventure tours are the perfect addition to your vacation.
-An extra perk of scheduling your adventure tours with Coco Plum Island is that many of the tour options are already included in our vacation packages.

 Do you need a passport for Belize?

 Visitors traveling to Belize require a valid passport and in some instances, an entry visa.
 U.S., British, and Canadian citizens do not require entry visas.
-Visas are required by citizens of: China, Cuba, Columbia, South Africa, Taiwan, India, and Libya.
+Visas are required by citizens of: China, Cuba, South Africa, Taiwan, India, and Libya.
 To be on the safe side, it’s best to check with your travel advisor.
 Your passport should be valid for six months past your date of departure from Belize.
 Travelers are permitted to stay in Belize for 30 days.
 Extensions for longer stays can be processed through the Immigration Office in Belize City for a fee.